tezos/tezos-mirror/docs/developer/tezt.rst

 - a ``Regression`` module for regression testing by comparing command outputs with previous runs.

+- a ``Progress`` module to track and display progress of a test suite.

 All those modules are part of the ``tezt`` library which can be found in directory ``tezt/lib`` of the Tezos repository.